JGarnica22/PSlab/ATACseq_analysis/README.md

 ````
 Some details about options used:

-**-t**: This is the only REQUIRED parameter for MACS.
+* **-t**: This is the only REQUIRED parameter for MACS.
 If you have more than one alignment file, you can specify them as -t A B C. MACS will pool up all these files together.
-**-n**: The name string of the experiment.
+* **-n**: The name string of the experiment.
 MACS will use this string NAME to create output files like NAME_peaks.xls, NAME_negative_peaks.xls, NAME_peaks.bed...
-**--outdir**: MACS2 will save all output files into the specified folder for this option.
+* **--outdir**: MACS2 will save all output files into the specified folder for this option.
-**-f**: Format of tag file can be ELAND, BED, ELANDMULTI, ELANDEXPORT, SAM, BAM, BOWTIE, BAMPE, or BEDPE.
+* **-f**: Format of tag file can be ELAND, BED, ELANDMULTI, ELANDEXPORT, SAM, BAM, BOWTIE, BAMPE, or BEDPE.
-**-q**: The q-value (minimum FDR) cutoff to call significant regions.
+* **-q**: The q-value (minimum FDR) cutoff to call significant regions.
 Default is 0.05.
-**--nomodel**: to bypass building the shifting model.
+* **--nomodel**: to bypass building the shifting model.
-**--extsize**: While --nomodel is set, MACS uses this parameter to extend reads in 5'->3' direction to fix-sized fragments.
+* **--extsize**: While --nomodel is set, MACS uses this parameter to extend reads in 5'->3' direction to fix-sized fragments.
-**--keep-dup**: It controls the MACS behavior towards duplicate tags at the exact same location.
+* **--keep-dup**: It controls the MACS behavior towards duplicate tags at the exact same location.
 Need to be set at `all` if duplicated were previously removed.

-## Cluster loop :curly_loop:
-Use loop scripts to perform all the steps aforementioned automatically and in parellel in the cluster.
-All folders and subfolders will be created, just make sure to have your fastq files in a fasq_files folder, and to add and indicate the directory of your reference genome and software (Trimmomatic and Picard).